luongquangbmt/DIQKD/README.md

 # Introduction
 The objective of this project is to build a Quantum Computing simulator in Maxima with the following characteristics:

+1. OpQSDS programming language development.

-Ability to generate general quantum circuits by specifying parameters, for example the number of qubits, a natural number, the size of a set, etc.
+1. Ability to generate general quantum circuits by specifying parameters, for example the number of qubits, a natural number, the size of a set, etc.

 Ability to integrate data into the quantum gates of the circuit (wire the data), with the aim of reducing the number of required qubits.